shawntabrizi/substrate-collectables-workshop/5/writing-tests.md

 ## Your Turn!

 Now it is your turn.
 To complete this section, try writing tests for the following expectations:
-  - Owner can successfull transfer a kitty.
+  - Owner can successfully transfer a kitty.
-  - A non-owner will failt to transfer a kitty.
-Specifically, make sure your test will expectedly fail on the check: `ensure!(owner == from, "'from' account does not own this kitty");`
+  - A non-owner will fail to transfer a kitty.
+Specifically, make sure your test expectedly fails with an error message of: `"'from' account does not own this kitty"`

 You are encouraged to write as many tests as you can at this point.